oceanhackweek/oceanhackweek.github.io/_pages/01-applicants.md

 ---
 layout: applicant
 title: Information for Applicants
-description: In the Oceanhackweek we will explore the intersection of data science and oceanography
+description: In OceanHackweek we will explore the intersection of data science
-             through tutorials and hands-on “hacking” projects.
+            and oceanography through tutorials and hands-on “hacking” projects.
             To best benefit from the program, participants are expected to have some experience with Python programming and data analysis.
 permalink: applicant-info.html
 image: ohw18-hacking2.JPG